Pac-12 Conference: Conference re-build and expansion (2024–2026)

-In September and October of 2025, the conference acquired multiple affiliate members for specific "Olympic" sports.
+In September and October 2025, the conference acquired multiple affiliate members for specific "Olympic" sports.
 First, it was announced that the Dallas Baptist Patriots would join as a baseball-only member in 2027, moving from Conference USA.
 Then, the Southern Utah Thunderbirds were announced to be joining for women's gymnastics from the MPSF.
 Finally, the Northern Illinois Huskies were added for men's wrestling, joining from the MAC.